 Distracted driving accidents

-According to the National Highway Traffic Safety Administration, distracted driving was a cause of roughly 450,000 accident-related injuries and nearly 5,500 fatalities in 2009 alone.
+According to the National Highway Traffic Safety Administration, distracted driving was a cause of roughly 387,000 accident-related injuries and some 3,330 fatalities in 2011 alone.
 Because this data comes from police reports, which may not record all driving distractions, the true figure is likely higher.

 Cognitive, visual, and manual

 - Cognitive distraction

 Cognitive or mental distraction is when a driver's mind isn't focused on driving.
 Talking to another passenger or being preoccupied with personal, family, or work-related issues are some examples.

 Even drivers listening to their favorite podcast or radio station are at risk; the audio can take drivers' focus away from their driving and overall surroundings.